sangiloum/travel/_routes/icn2-gwangmyeong.md

 ---
-title: Tranfer from a bus to a KTX train at KTX Gwangmyeon Station
+title: Tranfer from a bus to a KTX train at KTX Gwangmyeong Station
 order: 3
 ---